No matter how much you wash your face or apply anti-acne ointment, breakouts still happen.

 If that doesn't work, Davis recommends seeing your primary care doctor who can prescribe stronger medication such as antibiotics and acid products.
 If acne persists or is severe, a dermatologist may be needed.

 "Dermatologists use isotretinoin for very severe acne," Davis added.

 Treatment can work.
 It does take time; your skin has many layers and it takes about three months to turn over.
-But with diligence and the right products, most teens can end up with clearer skin.

 Davis says it takes time to treat acne.
 That's because our skin is made up of many layers that shed, and it takes about three months for skin to completely turn over.
 She also says some people with severe acne may experience pitting or scarring of the skin.
 Davis says in that case, talk to a dermatologist to find out options for treating those issues.

 For more information on treating and preventing acne, you can go to the mayo clinic's website at mayoclinic.org or you can call the Mayo Clinic here in Jacksonville at (904) 953-2272.